Course manual 2025/2026

 Attendance

-Additional requirements for this course:
+• Additional requirements for this course:

 This is a fulltime course where attendance to all components of the course is obligatory as they are needed to reach the learning goals.
-This includes lectures (hoor-werkcolleges) where active interaction with the lecturers and fellow students are needed to reach goals 1-14 and 17 as well as a collaborative and communicative attitude needed to reach goals 18 and 19.
+This includes lectures (hoor-werkcolleges) where active interaction between the lecturers and fellow students are needed and expected to reach goals 1-14 and 17 as well as a collaborative and communicative attitude needed to reach goals 18 and 19.
 We count on a full deployment of you all (read: 42 working hours per week)

 Assessment